 In 2002, the Food and Drug Administration approved buprenorphine for use in medication-assisted treatment (MAT) for opioid addiction.
 Buprenorphine is a partial opioid agonist, which means it binds partially to specific opioid receptors in the brain and activates those receptors, but to a lesser extent than full agonists like Oxycontin or heroin.

-Switching to buprenorphine from a drug like morphine, heroin or even prescription painkillers allows people to stop consuming the drug of abuse without the extreme withdrawal symptoms that can make recovery excessively challenging.
+Switching to buprenorphine from a drug like morphine, heroin or prescription painkillers allows people to stop misusing drugs without the extreme withdrawal symptoms that can make recovery excessively challenging.
 Suboxone, Subutex and Zubsolv are all MAT medications containing buprenorphine, and understanding the differences will better equip you to make decisions about treatment.

 What Is Subutex®?